kubernetes/kubernetes/docs/public_ips.md

 In future, we may allow sidecar-pods to be responsible for configuring load-balancers; these could be outside of the main k8s codebase.
-We would likely configure the apiserver to permit load-balancer creation, assign a port (probably), but k8s would not create the load balancer.  kube-proxy would create the service as a public service, (possibly with additional firewall rules).
+We would likely configure the apiserver to permit load-balancer creation, assign a port (probably), but k8s would not create the load balancer.  kube-proxy would create the service as a public service.
 The loadbalancer sidecar-pod would create the load-balancer and call the API to report events.

 We might be able to move the cloud-provider load-balancer functionality into a sidecar-pod, but not for V1.